-Students who fail to meet minimum requirements for attendance or academic progress are placed on warning and considered to be making Satisfactory Academic Progress during the warning period.
-The student will be advised in writing on the actions required to attain Satisfactory Academic Progress by the next scheduled evaluation (payment period).
-If at the end of the warning period, the student has still not met both the attendance and academic requirements, the student is subject to ineligibility for Title IV, HEA program funds, if applicable, Service members and Veterans Education Benefits, and termination from enrollment, unless the student makes a written appeal to be placed on SAP PROBATION and prevails on the appeal.
+Students who fail to meet minimum requirements for attendance or academic progress at an evaluation period are placed on warning and considered to be making Satisfactory Academic Progress during the warning period.
+The student will be advised in writing on the actions required to attain satisfactory academic progress by the next scheduled evaluation (payment period).
+If at the end of the warning period, the student has still not met both the attendance and academic requirements, he/she may be placed on probation and, if applicable, may be deemed ineligible to receive Title IV, HEA program funds, if applicable, Service members and Veterans Education Benefits, and may be terminated from enrollment.